 “Give me the hot dog,” he bade with an outstretched arm, itself plump as a Ball Park Frank.

 “They didn’t have any; they were all out for the evening.
 Sorry.”

 Mac just stared at me with his mouth open like he refused to believe they were out.

 “They were out, Mac; I’m telling you they were out.
 Why would I lie about that?
 Stop being such a baby, Christ!”

 Mac gave me a map and Maglite and had me plot an illogical course right back to where I had come from.

 “You’re free to go; give me back my flashlight,” Fat Mac said, not actually looking at me.
 He was pouting.

 “Oh, here’s your flashlight back, you big baby!”
 And I bypassed his outstretched arm and tossed the Maglite in his lap.

 “I’m on foot, Officer; that’s just the way it has to be for me this eve,” and I left the store.
-Less than a block down the road, the same patrol car pulled alongside and the officer instructed in a cross voice:
+Less than a block down the road, the same patrol car pulled alongside, and the officer instructed in a cross voice:

-“Get in; you won’t making it a quarter of the way without some kind of disaster.”
+“Get in; you won’t make it a quarter of the way without some kind of disaster.”
 I talked myself out of the “Starsky and Hutch” slide I wanted to do across the hood of his cruiser and happily climbed aboard like a dog just happy to be getting out for a drive.
 Seems I did have a measure of a Mike Force out there with me… after all.
 What’s more, I was altogether positive that as sure as the sun would rise the next morning, that Fat Mac would still be pouting over his lost hot dog.